-Fastest track cycling individual pursuit times in history - Cycling Weekly
+Fastest individual pursuit times in history - Cycling Weekly

-A list of the fastest ever individual pursuit times set on the track
+The individual pursuit was the blue ribbon event of track cycling prior to the UCI dropping it from the Olympic program for the 2012 Olympics.
+In the 1990's Graeme Obree and Chris Boardman took the event to another level, and after a recent hiatus, riders are once again going faster and faster.
+Here's a list of the fastest times in the history of the men's event.

-The individual pursuit may have been pulled from the Olympic Games but the competition over four kilometres is still contested at the UCI Track World Championships, National Championships, selected World Cup rounds and other competitions.
+The individual pursuit may have been pulled from the Olympic Games but the track cycling competition over four kilometres is still contested at the UCI Track World Championships, National Championships, selected World Cup rounds and other international and national competitions.

-Jack Bobridge (Australia) tops Cycling Weekly‘s table of the fastest-ever individual pursuit times after beating Chris Boardman’s record set using the Superman position that is now banned under the Union Cycliste International (UCI) Technical Regulations for the Bicycle.
+Jack Bobridge (Australia) currently holds the world record, although relatively unknown American rider Ashton Lambie recently shaved three seconds off the time with an incredible ride at the 2018 Pan American championships in Aguascalientes.

+The Mexican track sits at 1,888m above sea level and regularly sees fast times set on it’s boards, but Lambie’s recent ride was blessed with near perfect conditions as several other US national records were set at the same competition.
+The time of 4:07.251 is yet to be ratified as a world record but as it was set at a recognised international event this is just a formality.

+Lambie’s amazing ride pushes Bobridge’s 2011 world record in to second place in our list of fastest times in what has been a stellar year for the event.
+Five of the fastest times have been set in 2018 with a host of other quick times posted by the likes of Charlie Tanfield, Ivo Oliveira, Edison Bravo, John Archibald and Filippo Ganna.

+Chris Boardman‘s famous Superman ride of 1996 still rides high near the top of the list.
+In the 22 years since Boardman’s 4.11 WR was set in Manchester velodome only Lambie and Bobridge have gone faster.

-Fellow Australian Rohan Dennis and Brits Geraint Thomas and double Olympic pursuit champion Bradley Wiggins all feature on the list.
+Australian Rohan Dennis and Brits Geraint Thomas and double Olympic pursuit champion Bradley Wiggins also feature on the list, although Thomas and Wiggins’s times are slipping further from the top.

-More recently, there have been a number of riders posting new fast times.
-Although shy of Bobridge’s 2011 mark, Jordan Kerby, Charlie Tanfield and Filippo Ganna have all clocked times that settle them into the top 10.

 Fastest 4000-metre individual pursuit times